Digital cinema: Cons

 Film critic Roger Ebert criticized the use of DCPs after a cancelled film festival screening of Brian DePalma's film Passion at New York Film Festival as a result of a lockup due to the coding system.

 The theoretical resolution of 35 mm film is greater than that of 2K digital cinema.
 2K resolution (2048×1080) is also only slightly greater than that of consumer based 1080p HD (1920x1080).
 However, since digital post-production techniques became the standard in the early 2000s, the majority of movies, whether photographed digitally or on 35 mm film, have been mastered and edited at the 2K resolution.
 Moreover, 4K post production was becoming more common as of 2013.
 As projectors are replaced with 4K models the difference in resolution between digital and 35 mm film is somewhat reduced.
 Digital cinema servers utilize far greater bandwidth over domestic "HD", allowing for a difference in quality (e.g., Blu-ray colour encoding 4:2:0 48 Mbit/s MAX datarate, DCI D-Cinema 4:4:4 250 Mbit/s 2D/3D, 500 Mbit/s HFR3D).
 Each frame has greater detail.

 Owing to the smaller dynamic range of digital cameras, correcting poor digital exposures is more difficult than correcting poor film exposures during post-production.
 A partial solution to this problem is to add complex video-assist technology during the shooting process.
 However, such technologies are typically available only to high-budget production companies.
 Digital cinemas' efficiency of storing images has a downside.
 The speed and ease of modern digital editing processes threatens to give editors and their directors, if not an embarrassment of choice then at least a confusion of options, potentially making the editing process, with this 'try it and see' philosophy, lengthier rather than shorter.
-Because the equipment needed to produce digital feature films can be obtained more easily than celluloid, producers could inundate the market with cheap productions and potentially dominate the efforts of serious directors.
+Because the equipment needed to produce digital feature films can be obtained more easily than film projectors, producers could inundate the market with cheap productions and potentially dominate the efforts of serious directors.
 Because of the quick speed in which they are filmed, these stories sometimes lack essential narrative structure.

-The projectors used for celluloid film were largely the same technology as when film/movies were invented over 100 years ago.
-The evolutions of adding sound and wide screen could largely be accommodated by bolting on sound decoders, and changing lenses.
-This well proven and understood technology had several advantages 1) The life of a mechanical projector of around 35 years 2) a mean time between failures (MTBF) of 15 years and 3) an average repair time of 15 minutes (often done by the projectionist).
-On the other hand, digital projectors are around 10 times more expensive, have a much shorter life expectancy due to the developing technology (already technology has moved from 2K to 4K) so the pace of obsolescence is higher.
-The MTBF has not yet been established, but the ability for the projectionist to effect a quick repair is gone.